marcomarinodev/OmniStats/README.md

 - Median and quartiles
 ## Improvements:
 - Show both the plots at once, without having to close the first one to show the second one
-- Maybe think about creating a more generic class to handle things like the covariance, that involves more than one dataset.
-This is just an organization choice though